 When one thinks of teamwork and leadership, it brings to mind great leaders: Vince Lombardi, Abe Lincoln, Martin Luther King, and the list can go on.
 We envision inspirational leaders with leadership qualities that motivate people and inspire teamwork.
 They are seen as moving sports teams, organizations, and countries forward for the greater good.

-On the other hand, we can envision negative leaders as well and our minds shudder to think of Adolf Hitler, Saddam Hussein, and Fidel Castro, just to name a few.
+On the other hand, we can envision negative leaders as well, and our minds shudder to think of Adolf Hitler, Saddam Hussein, and Fidel Castro, just to name a few.
 The list can be just as long for negative leaders as it can be for positive leaders.

 Let’s first get an understanding of negative leadership.
 Northouse (2007) described transactional leaders as leaders who do not focus on the individual needs of their followers but instead look to exchange things of value to advance their own and their subordinates’ agendas.

 Transactional leadership focuses on the exchange between leaders and followers, with both parties receiving something of value (Boerner, Eisenbeiss & Greisser, 2007).
-So it makes sense that transactional leadership is a give or take philosophy.
+So it makes sense that transactional leadership is a give-or-take philosophy.
 Transactional leaders use two different types of motivation, positive and negative.
 Positive motivation focuses on praise, promise, and rewards.
 Negative motivation focuses on negative feedback, threats, or disciplinary action (Bass & Steidlmeier, 1999).

 Negative or destructive leadership is nothing new.
-To Machiavelli (1469-1527) the only bad leader was a weak leader, and it was up to the leader to keep subordinates in line, even if it meant using cruelty (Kellerman, 2004).
-Negative or destructive leaders can be extremely successful and motivated depending on their dysfunction, but their followers suffer the impact of dysfunctional tendencies for months or years (Roter, 2011).
+To Machiavelli (1469-1527), the only bad leader was a weak leader, and it was up to the leader to keep subordinates in line, even if it meant using cruelty (Kellerman, 2004).
+Negative or destructive leaders can be extremely successful and motivated and motivated depending on their dysfunction, but their followers suffer the impact of dysfunctional tendencies for months or years (Roter, 2011).

 Negative or destructive leaders look to separate (whether intentionally or unintentionally), divide, and create unrest within teams.
 Lipman-Blumen (2005) stated, “One person’s toxic leader is another person’s hero.”
 Researchers have shown a connection between toxic leadership tendencies and charismatic tendencies.